 Today, old books are increasingly a popular collection, especially the price of some precious manuscripts, which have been pushed up by governments, billionaires and private collectors for more than three decades.
-Fei Manjun collected the world’s 10s, although we are not Tuhao, but you can also take a look at the growth of knowledge!
+Fei Manjun collected the world’s 10 most expensive books, although we are not Tuhao, but you can also take a look at the growth of knowledge!
 (All dollar data are adjusted for inflation.) ）

 Most expensive books in the world

 The manuscript was completed in Milan between 1506 and 1510 by Leonardo da Vinci.
 The manuscript is 18 pages long and is written in pink ink.
 The paper used is double-sided sheets, each of which can be expanded, so it is a total of 72 pages.
 It covers a wide range of disciplines.

 The Leicester manuscript is fascinating because of its use of mirror writing, in addition to its valuable scientific materials and meticulous academic interpretation.
 This writing is also the original of Leonardo da Vinci.
 In The Da Vinci Code, Jacques Sonnier imitates Leonardo da Vinci’s writing methods and hides the poems that interpret the first code.
 In addition, the Leicester manuscript contains a wealth of illustrated texts, from astronomy to geology, hydrology, archaeology and even optics, all the more numerous inventions and discoveries in various disciplines.

 The Leicester manuscript is named after the British buyer in 1717.
 When art collector Armand Hamer bought it in the 1980s, it was renamed the Hammer Manuscript.
 Today it is owned by Bill Gates, one of Microsoft’s founders and the world’s richest man.

 interpret the value of one word

 NO.2 The Gospel of Henry the Lion King price: $28 million